 The bladder wall is made up of layers of tissue.
-It has an outer layer of muscle cells and an inner lining of other kinds of cells.
-Bladder cancer most often starts in the cells that make the inside lining of the bladder.
-This called urothelial carcinoma or transitional cell carcinoma (TCC).
-From the lining it can move deeper into the other layers of the bladder wall.
+It has an outer layer of muscle and an inner lining that's made of cells called urothelial cells.
+Bladder cancer most often starts in the cells that make up the inside lining of the bladder.
+This cancer is called urothelial carcinoma or transitional cell carcinoma (TCC).
+From the lining it can spread deeper into the other layers of the bladder wall.

 Who is at risk for bladder cancer?

 A risk factor is anything that may increase your chance of having a disease.
 The exact cause of someone’s cancer may not be known.
 But risk factors can make it more likely for a person to have cancer.
 Some risk factors may not be in your control.
 But others may be things you can change.

 - Having a Caucasian ethnic background

 - History of bladder cancer yourself or in your family

 - Past cancer treatment with certain kinds of chemo or radiation to your pelvis